eliseboes/climatelocator/README.md

 1.

 ## Where can I find help
-Please post your questions and any other information the issue section in Github, with the correct tags.
+Please post your questions and any others the issue section in Github, with the correct tags.

 ## Project status
 In development.